gomorpheus/morpheus-docs/integration_guides/Backups/commvault.rst

 #.
 Enable the integration
 #.
 Fill in the following:

     Enabled
       Enable the Commvault integration
     Default Backup Provider
       Sets Commvault as the Default Backup Provider in |morpheus| .
 Backup Providers can be configured per Instance backup settings.
     Host
       IP or Hostname of the Commvault server.
     Port
       Port configured to access the
     Commvault server Username
       Admin Username for Commvault
     Password
-  Password for Username provided (encrypted in |morpheus| )
+      Password for Username provided (encrypted in |morpheus| ).

+#. :guilabel:`SAVE`